-^{3, 45 (1997) (&}quot;[T]he originalist at least knows what he is looking for: the original meaning of the text.
+3, 45 (1997) (&quot;[T]he originalist at least knows what he is looking for: the original meaning of the text.
 Often-indeed, I dare say usually-that is easy to discern and simple to apply.") (comparing originalism to living constitutionalism).

-^{35.} As Justice Jackson famously wrote, "[w]e are not final because we are infallible, but we are infallible only because we are final."
+35. As Justice Jackson famously wrote, "[w]e are not final because we are infallible, but we are infallible only because we are final."
 Brown v.
 Allen, 344 U.S. 443, 540 (1953) (Jackson, J., concurring).

-^{39.} Id. at 2082 ("[T]hese cases often concern monuments, symbols, or practices that were first established long ago, and in such cases, identifying their original purpose or purposes may be especially difficult."); id. at 2085 ("The passage of time means that testimony from those actually involved in the decisionmaking process is generally unavailable, and attempting to uncover their motivations invites rampant speculation.").
+39. Id. at 2082 ("[T]hese cases often concern monuments, symbols, or practices that were first established long ago, and in such cases, identifying their original purpose or purposes may be especially difficult."); id. at 2085 ("The passage of time means that testimony from those actually involved in the decisionmaking process is generally unavailable, and attempting to uncover their motivations invites rampant speculation.").

-^{40.} Id. at 2082; see also id. at 2085 ("And no matter what the original purposes for the erection of a monument, a community may wish to preserve it for very different symbol, or practice may evolve, the message conveyed may change over time."41 For this reason, a court would be anachronistically imposing its own view of a monument such as the Bladensburg Cross if it assumed it was nothing more than a religious symbol:
+symbol, or practice may evolve, the message conveyed may change over time."
+For this reason, a court would be anachronistically imposing its own view of a monument such as the Bladensburg Cross if it assumed it was nothing more than a religious symbol:

 The cross is undoubtedly a Christian symbol, but that fact should not blind us to everything else that the Bladensburg Cross has come to represent.
 For some, that monument is a symbolic resting place for ancestors who never returned home.
 For others, it is a place for the community to gather and honor all veterans and their sacrifices for our Nation.
 For others still, it is a historical landmark.
-For many of these people, destroying or defacing the Cross that has stood undisturbed for nearly a century would not be neutral and would not further the ideals of respect and tolerance embodied in the First Amendment.42
+For many of these people, destroying or defacing the Cross that has stood undisturbed for nearly a century would not be neutral and would not further the ideals of respect and tolerance embodied in the First Amendment.

 Because "it is all but impossible" to determine the various meanings and purposes associated with a monument over time, we are left mainly with the fact of its existence.
-43 Given that "retaining established, religiously expressive monuments, symbols, and practices is quite different from erecting or adopting new ones" the purpose of which we would perceive more clearly, "[t]he passage of time gives rise to a strong presumption of constitutionality."44 reasons, such as the historic preservation and traffic-safety concerns the Commission has pressed here."); id. at 2083 ("The existence of multiple purposes is not exclusive to longstanding monuments, symbols, or practices, but this phenomenon is more likely to occur in such cases.
+Given that "retaining established, religiously expressive monuments, symbols, and practices is quite different from erecting or adopting new ones" the purpose of which we would perceive more clearly, "[t]he passage of time gives rise to a strong presumption of constitutionality."

+History provides a reliable guide when it is possible to identify not a historical meaning but a historical "practice" such as the maintenance of a monument or the "tradition long followed in Congress and the state legislatures" regarding official prayer that made the difference in Town of Greece.
+In the context of Town of Greece, it would have been difficult to define the exact contours of the Founders' understanding of the Establishment Clause.
+But whatever the longstanding monuments, symbols, or practices, but this phenomenon is more likely to occur in such cases.
 Even if the original purpose of a monument was infused with religion, the passage of time may obscure that sentiment.").

-History provides a reliable guide when it is possible to identify not a historical meaning but a historical "practice" such as the maintenance of a monument or the "tradition long followed in Congress and the state legislatures" regarding official prayer that made the difference in Town of Greece.45 In the context of Town of